DanielSmith/alap/START-Creators.md

 This guide is for people who use Alap, not build it.
 You want to understand what Alap does, how the expression language works, and where to manage your links.

+> **Status: 3.0 Beta 1** — The core library, expression language, and framework adapters are very far along and well-tested.
+Editors, server examples, and some integrations are proof-of-concept implementations that show what's possible but may change before 3.0

 For install instructions, framework setup, and API details, see [START-Dev.md](START-Dev.md).

 ---